 When spills penetrate the carpet before you can blot them up, they can soak into the padding and prevent a full cleaning of the stain.
 You should never allow pet accidents, with their unpleasant odors, to remain in the padding once you’ve cleaned it from above.
 Here’s how you can clean your carpet padding.

 Mix four parts water with one part white vinegar.
 Pull the carpet up from its tacks at the nearest corner to expose the stain.
 Pour the water/vinegar solution over the stain and let it sit for about half an hour.
 Scrub gently, then blot as much as possible.
 Now pour clean rinse water over the spot and blot it well.
 Allow it to dry thoroughly.
 You can use a fan to help speed the drying.
 Then replace the carpet and secure it to the tacks.

-If you’re worried you won’t be able to completely remove the stain and odor of a pet accident, be sure to call Chet’s Cleaning.
+If you’re worried you won’t be able to completely remove the stain and odor of a pet accident, be sure to contact Chet’s Cleaning.
 We remove pet stains and odors efficiently, so they don’t come back to haunt you.
 With our exceptional carpet cleaning service and pet odor removal guarantee, you can restore your carpet and padding to breathe easy again!